Concept: Functional Neural Circuits in Interoception Science

 Purpose of Proposed Program

-The NIH Blueprint Institutes and Center (IC) Directors requested the Interoception Working Group to develop a focused initiative to address the most urgent need of the interoception research.
+The NIH Blueprint IC Directors requested the Interoception Working Group develop a focused initiative to address the most urgent need of the interoception research.
 The team has thus proposed and received support from the NIH Blueprint IC Directors to focus the initial effort of interoception science research on functional neural circuits analysis of interoception as it was considered the neural basis of other knowledge gaps.

 This concept will focus on the functional neural circuitry analysis of the complete neural circuits connecting between the brain and the rest of body via the neural pathways in animal models.